bforte/Functoid/README.md

 calculus][LC-wiki] here, instead I will showcase some of the internal definitions that `functoid` uses and how they can be used to do arithmetic.
-If you're not familiar with DeBruijn notation, you should probably check it out (for example [here][DB-wiki]) because this explanation will make use of it.
+If you're not familiar with DeBruijn notation, you should probably check it out (for example [here][DB-wiki]) because this explanation will make use of it - however for clarity *xN* will be used instead of *N*.

 Internally `functoid` has no types to represent booleans, numbers, characters or even strings.
-Any expression is defined in terms of lambda terms, please refer to the *Commands* section for how logic is defined.
+Any expression is defined in terms of lambda terms, please refer to the [*Commands*](#commands) section for how logic is defined.
 Characters are just another representation of integers (modulo 128 and converted to ASCII), numbers are defined as Church numerals:

 - Zero is: *λλx1*
 - The successor function is: λλλ(x2 (x3 x2 x1))